 Getting your first dog is hugely exciting.
-From the minute you decide to add a hound to your family, it is an enormous learning curve.
-Our top tips for a first time dog owner aim to help the process be positive and full of dog love!
+From the minute you decide to add a four-legged friend to your family, it is an enormous learning curve.
+Our top tips for a first time dog owner aim to help you feel prepared and the process be positive.

 Making the decision:

 Should I get a dog?
 If you are reading this you have probably already decided to go ahead but do be sure that a dog can fit into, and indeed enrich, your life before taking the plunge.
 Consider your time, family and financial flexibility.
-Be sure to guard against the potential heartbreak of having to rehome a dog at a later date.
+This guards against the potential heartbreak of having to rehome a dog at a later date.

 Puppy or rescue?

-Think about what breed and age of dog suits your family, lifestyle, space, finances etc?
+Next to decide what breed and age of dog suits your family, lifestyle, space, finances etc?
 Are you are able to offer a rescue dog a home?
 When you have settled on whether you will rescue an older dog or would like a puppy, you can find a reputable rescue shelter or breeder and begin the journey of finding your new best friend.

 Building the bond:

-Once you have found your new pet, whether a puppy or older dog, you need to begin the bonding process.
-At a rescue shelter this may be visiting for a walk, or with a breeder you will be able to go and meet your puppy at their home.
+Once you have found your pet, whether a puppy or older dog, you need to begin the bonding process.
+At a rescue shelter this may be visiting for a walk, or with a breeder you should be able to go and meet your puppy at their home.
 If you have children in the family, they will need to learn how to live with a dog/ puppy so need to be involved.
-Similarly, if you have another pet, introducing a second dog to the family will need careful consideration.
+Similarly, if you have another pet, introducing a second dog to the family needs careful consideration.